 Now that you’ve removed the Trojan, make sure you can protect yourself from getting another one.
 Preventative steps are fairly easy to institute and take minimal effort.
 This will save you a headache in the future if you add to your battle armor now.

-- Use a VPN on public Wi-Fi networks
+- Use a virtual private network (VPN) on public Wi-Fi networks

 - Only download software from reputable sources